Ricecrackerz/Flixster/README.md

 ### Notes

 Issues when loading YouTube at first.
 Was able to fix it by refreshing my app and signing into Google.
+I also destroyed the current API key in this repo.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing